splattersail-games/rts-wizard/README.md

 (http://i.imgur.com/zxgyfv5.png)

 # What is it?
-Bitwizards is an unambitious MWW inspired game.
+Bitwizards is an unambitious MWW inspired game/prototype.

 # Helping out
 - Are you an artist?